 Once the jet ski is off, you should hop off your jet ski.
 I recommend you do this in an area where there are not a lot of other jet skis in the area.

 Once in the water, swim to the back of the jet ski and observe the jet nozzle.
 It is the big pump located in the very back of the jet ski.
 Look to see if you find any sort of blockage, such as twigs or seaweed.
 If the clog isn’t bad, you should be able to remove it with your hand.
 However, you should be cautions because there might be sharp object mixed in with the debris.

 If there is too much guck to remove, or you just want to play it safe, you should take it back to shore and put it on your trailer.
 If you have a friend nearby, you should get towed back so you don’t wear out your engine.
-If you are alone, you can ride back.
-However, you should go at a very slow speed, so you don’t mess up your engine.
+However, if there are no other options you can ride the jet ski back.
+You should go at a very slow speed, so you don’t mess up your engine.